Who we are

 Fundraising & Development

-James’ role at Environmental Justice sees him managing fundraising and development, including regular appeals, regular giving, membership and philanthropic relations.
+James manages EJA's fundraising and development, which includes regular appeals, regular giving, membership and philanthropic relations.
 He is a strong advocate of using fundraising not only to raise funds, but as a tool of engagement and broader organisational support.

 Previously, James has worked within the Fundraising & Marketing Team at Bush Heritage Australia, overseeing the Supporter Relation Team.
 In a past life, he worked as an economic analyst.